Athens, Greece – Jan 2018

 Yes.
 It will be the west side of the city today… there’s a few churches over in that direction worth looking at (not to mention the flea market and bohemian sector I have been told about)

-… and of course the Temple of Hephaestus (or Vulcan as he was known in Roman mythology).
+… and of course the Temple of Hephaestus (or Vulcan in Roman mythology).

 There were plenty of cafe/bars in the lanes leading to and from the Acropolis, one of them with some very lifelike murals – those two blokes looked almost real